bfarago/kicad_xmos/README.txt

 try out demo project.
 FB96 or BGA96 is a 96 pins BGA package for xmos products.
 FB217 or BGA217 is a 217 pins BGA with 0.8mm pitch ~0.4mm pad size.
-Exact sizes, and thermal pad/gnd plane was designed by the official xmos documentation.
+Exact sizes, and thermal pad/gnd plane design was based by the official xmos documentation.

-Each xmos schematic component connects multple pins to one electrical net by coordinates.
+Each xmos schematic component connects multiple pins to one electrical net by coordinates.
 Check out the lib editor, what I am talking about.. :)
 It was mentioned by some forum post, and I think it is a usable method.
 At the center of the bga chip theres a couple of GND balls.
 I pinout each, but only